ishanbhatt42/stat185-final-paper/README.md

-# stat185-final-paper
+# Stat 185, Final Paper Fall 2021

- final paper for stat 185, fall 2021
+This paper presents an overview of diffusion maps, as a final paper of Stat 185: Introduction to Unsupervised Learning.